-Follow school complaints procedures found on the school website
+Follow school complaints procedures (Accessible on school website or via School Office)

-Record decision making and action taken in the pupil/student's Child Protection/safeguarding file on CPOMs
+Record decision making and action taken in the pupil/student's Child Protection/safeguarding file

 Monitor - Be clear about:

 - What ACTION you have taken at the time of reporting the concerns. - What you are monitoring e.g. behaviour trends, appearance etc. - How long you will monitor - Where, how and to whom you will feedback and how you will record